agsb/immu/Details.md

 And it can grow, incorporating these recipes and maybe, perhaps, creating recipes as well.

-The proposed small change allows these compiled recipes to be shared as executables inside Forth virtual machines.
+The proposed small change for **extended indirect thread code** allows these compiled recipes to be shared as executables inside Forth virtual machines.

-## *and that could be an immu( )table Forth.*
+## **and that could be an immu( )table Forth.**

 ```
 /*